 I became a fiction writer instead.
-I was a software engineer for a long while, and it was a blast, but eventually I decided to become a writer.
-Once, I would have drummed up plausible reasons for the shift, but these days, I’m more skeptical about our supposed motives and reasons.
-They sound like rationalizations to me.
-I write because I love to write.
+I studied to be a computer scientist, worked as a software engineer for many years, worrying about things like secure distributed databases and evolutionary computation.
+It was a blast, but eventually I decided to become a writer.
+Once, I would have drummed up plausible reasons for the shift, but these days I’m more skeptical about our supposed motives and reasons.
+I write because I love to write because I write.
 I write all kinds of stories.
-Short stories, long stories, realist stories, speculative fiction stories, stories that go well with chai, stories that don’t, stories with brown people, stories without, stories divisible by 2, and stories that are even odder.

-When I’m forced to pick a genre, I say I work in speculative fiction.
-That’s a genre that includes things like magic realism, surrealism, fabulist fiction, slipstream, science fiction, fantasy and so on.
+When I’m cornered about genre preferences, I say I mostly work in speculative fiction.
+That includes things like magic realism, surrealism, fabulist fiction, slipstream, science fiction, fantasy and so on.
 If you’ve never heard of speculative fiction, I have an explanation right here.
 Or you could try Naiyer Masud’s Sheesha Ghat or a Kannada folktale, A Story And A Song.
-Of course, no taxonomy can ever cage words and that goes for genre labels as well.
-I don’t take them seriously and I hope you don’t either.
+Truth is, I don’t take genre labels seriously.
+We must be careful not to let a division of labor become a division of laborers.
+This goes for writers as well as readers.
+Personally, I read the way a goat eats; that is, anything and everything.
+I hope you do too.

-My short fiction can be found in many anthologies and magazines such as Albedo One, InterZone, Interfictions Online, Lady Churchill’s Rosebud Wristlet, Sybil’s Garage and Strange Horizons.
+My short fiction can be found in magazines such as Albedo One, InterZone, Interfictions Online, Lady Churchill’s Rosebud Wristlet, Jaggery Lit Review, Mithila Review, and Strange Horizons.
+My stories have been translated into Chinese, Czech, French, German, Hebrew, Hindi, Tamil, and Romanian.
 My debut YA novel The Beast With Nine Billion Feet (Zubaan, 2010) was shortlisted for the 2010 Vodafone-Crossword award and the 2010 Parallax prize.
 In 2012, Vandana Singh and I co-edited Breaking The Bow, an international anthology of short fiction inspired by ‘the’ Ramayan.
-I care a great deal about encouraging spec-fic from developing countries.
+My most recent work is Half Of What I Say (Bloomsbury, 2017) and it was shortlisted for the 2017 Hindu Literary Prize.

 In The News